Call for Course Proposals

 - Submission Template: Course proposals should be submitted in the Conference Extended Abstract Format using MS Word Template or Latex Template or Overleaf Template.

-- Submissions are single-blind.
+- Submissions are double-blind.

 - Submissions should be no more than 4 pages including references.